 That’s why we recommend that you update to IMAP as soon as possible, as it was designed to enable users with multiple devices and clients to access their email across different locations, using the email directly from the server; a far easier and efficient way to serve email.
 Not only will this speed up your email and reduce the risk of losing important messages, but you will be able to access your email on any device from any location.

 How do I change to IMAP?

-Please note that with Pop, email is stored on your email client so will be stored locally on your computer.
-This means that you will not lose any email by deleting your Pop connection.
+Please note: with POP3 email will be stored locally on your computer.
+As such, you won’t lose any emails by deleting your POP connection.